lxhillwind/dotfiles/vimfiles/pack/lx/opt/vim-sh/README.md

   level); visual mode

 - `-w`: execute shell command in new application window.
-On Windows, it is mintty.exe or cmd.exe; on other OS, urxvt / alacritty is supported now.
+On Windows, it is mintty.exe or cmd.exe; on other OS, urxvt / alacritty / tmux is supported now.

 - `<bang>`: try to reuse existing builtin tty window (implies -t option)

+- `-t`: support `-t=xxx` to specify cmd to prepare terminal buffer; since space is not allowd in opt, cmd like `:bel 7sp` should be wrapped with UserCommand.

 ```vim
 :Sh! [cmd]...